Paid for by:

 Carol Comeau, Retired Anch.
 School Superintendent

 Money should never be a barrier to college, job training or opportunity.
 Today too few Alaskans attend college and get needed job training - our college graduation numbers are the worst or second worst per capita in the nation, depending on which survey you look at.
 I worked to help re-write the Governor's so-called "merit" scholarship - which left out rural students who go to schools that don't offer the courses needed to qualify; and bright, driven youth who earned their GED while in a broken family.
 We have added needs-based aid now - something I've fought for since I've been in the Legislature.
+I've pushed my and others' legislation to reduce Alaska's crippling 7% student loan rate, which is 3 times what you can get a used car loan for.

 And I believe in working for more oil production.
 We have more exploration on the North Slope, and more companies working there, than in recent history - and 40% more investment and jobs - all as of prior to the GOP giveaway that passed in April!
+A non-partisan coalition of Democrats, Republicans and independents, including former First Lady Bella Hammond, Constitutional Convention Delegate Vic Fischer, and current and former Democratic and Republican public officials are pushing to repeal this law on the August ballot,

 With your help, I'll keep working for fairness and opportunity for all, and for a vibrant future for this and the next generation.